Negative Spin $\Delta_T$ noise Induced by Spin-Flip Scattering and Andreev Reflection: Theory

 \section{Theory}

-In Fig.~\ref{fig:NsfN}, a 1D bilayer metallic junction consisting of a spin magnetic impurity at the interface $x=0$ is shown.
-When a spin-up or spin-down electron from left normal metal $N_1$ is incident on the interfacial spin-flipper ($x=0$), there can be mutual spin-flip, and the electron may be reflected to normal metal $N_1$ or transmitted to normal metal $N_2$ as a spin-down or spin-up electron.
-The Hamiltonian of our bilayer metallic junction with a spin-flipper~\cite{spinflipper} at the interface is,
+In Fig.~\ref{fig:1}, a one-dimensional N-sf-N-I-S junction consisting of a spin magnetic impurity at the interface $x=-a$ is shown.
+When an electron with spin either in up or down direction is incident from left normal metal $N_1$ on the interfacial spin-flipper ($x=-a$), there can be mutual spin-flip, and the electron may be normally reflected or Andreev reflceted to normal metal $N_1$ or transmitted to superconductor both as electron-like quasiparticle and hole-like quasiparticle.
+The BdG Hamiltonian describing the various scattering events occurring within the N–sf–N–I–S setup is written as

-where $H_{sf}=J_0 \delta(x) \Vec{s} \cdot \Vec{S}$ with effective mass $m^*$ and $J_0$ being the relative strength of exchange interaction between electron spin $\Vec{s}$ and magnetic impurity spin $\Vec{S}$.
-To compare with the case of no spin-flip scattering, we replace the spin-flipper with a delta potential $\delta(x)$ at the interface $x=0$.
-The exchange interaction in $H_{sf}$ is given as